RKSI Airport Chart Guide for Seoul Incheon

 Magnitude of Sensitivity

-The absolute value of sensitivity coefficients indicates how much the asset’s value is expected to change per unit change in the risk factor.
-Larger magnitudes suggest higher sensitivity, which may indicate greater risk.
+The absolute value of each coefficient tells you how much the asset’s value is expected to move per unit change in the risk factor.
+Bigger numbers mean higher sensitivity, which typically means greater exposure.
+If one bar towers over the rest, that’s your biggest risk factor — and probably where you should focus your attention.

 Direction of Sensitivity